Death benefits from April 2015

 Discretion or direction?

-When a pension scheme member dies, the scheme administrator has to pay the death benefits to someone.
-The process of choosing who the beneficiary(ies) can either involve the scheme administrator/trustees using their discretion, or the member directing the choice before their death.
+When a pension scheme member dies, the scheme administrator must pay the death benefits to someone.
+The process of choosing who the beneficiary(ies) can either involve the scheme administrator/trustees using their discretion, or the individual directing the choice before their death.
 The way the choice is made can affect the inheritance tax payable on the benefits.

 A few examples